 Each order helps pets in need

-Animal lovers who have traveled to Mexico (and other places in Central America and the Caribbean) on vacation have noticed the many homeless dogs and cats living on the streets of cities and towns of all sizes.
+Animal lovers who have traveled to Mexico (and other places in Latin America) on vacation have noticed the many homeless dogs and cats living on the roads of cities and towns of all sizes.
 It's a huge problem that shouldn't be ignored, with 70% of their total dog population being stray dogs.

-If you've ever thought about how you can rescue one (or more) of these stray animals and bring them home to the U.S., you're not alone.
-Many Americans choose to adopt homeless pets from countries like Mexico.
+If you've ever thought about how you can rescue one (or more) of these stray animals and bring them home to the US, you're not alone.
+Many Americans choose to adopt homeless cats or dogs from countries like Mexico.

-How do potential adopters learn about available pets and figure out how to bring them to the U.S.?
+How do potential adopters learn about available pets and how to bring them to the US?
 Here are some facts and resources to help you get started.

 According to the Humane Society International, the costs of transporting an animal across international borders can range from $150 to $2,000, depending on the circumstances.
 They recommend that potential adopters check their country's rules and regulations about bringing animals home.

-There are important considerations such as getting rescue dogs or cats vaccinated and providing proof of vaccination (especially for rabies), as well as quarantine issues to consider.
-For the U.S., the website of the CDC has lots of great information.
+There are important considerations, such as getting rescue dogs or cats vaccinated and providing proof of vaccination (especially for rabies) and quarantine issues to consider.
+For the US, the website of the CDC has lots of great information.

-If bringing a street dog or cat home from your next vacation sounds a little too spur of the moment for you, there are many organizations that facilitate the adoption of homeless Mexican animals into the U.S.
+If bringing a street cat or dog home from your next vacation sounds a little too spur of the moment for you, many organizations facilitate the adoption of homeless Mexican animals into the US.

 Here are just a few to check out if you're considering adoption:

-Operating out of Arizona and Mexico, this organization focuses on rescuing dogs from the streets of Puerto Peñasco, Mexico, not far from the Arizona border, and finding them new forever homes with U.S. adopters.
+Operating out of Arizona and Mexico, this organization focuses on rescuing dogs from the roads of Puerto Peñasco, Mexico, not far from the Arizona border, and finding them new forever homes with US adopters.

-CWOB, out of Santa Rosa, California, rescues dogs from Mexico and also from California's Central Valley.
-Not only do they rescue Mexican dogs and bring them back to California, they also provide much-needed spay/neuter, veterinary care, and even humane euthanasia services to dogs remaining in Mexico.
+CWOB, out of Santa Rosa, California, rescues dogs from Mexico and California's Central Valley.
+They rescue Mexican dogs and bring them back to California and provide much-needed spay/neuter, veterinary care, and even humane euthanasia services to dogs remaining in Mexico.

-Adopting pet from shelters is one of the best things we could do as animal lovers, check out 10 Reasons Why You Should Adopt A Shelter Pet here.
+Opening your home to animals from shelters is one of the best things we could do as animal lovers.
+There are many different reasons why you should adopt a shelter pet.
 After all, the best breeds are the ones in need.